spxbhuhb/zakadabar-stack/doc/guides/libraries/accounts/Introduction.md

     * List accounts.
     * Add new account, update existing ones.
     * Grant and revoke roles.
+    * Grant and revoke permissions.
     * Change password on any accounts.
     * Lock and unlock accounts.
     * List, add and change roles.
+    * List, add and change permissions.

 ## Setup